TODAY’S PAPER | March 13, 2026 | EPAPER

 Editorial March 04, 2026 1 min read

-The minutes of the ongoing war simply go on to confirm that it is no more regional.
+The minutes of the ongoing war simply go on to confirm that it is no longer regional.
 It is escalating into a broader global conflict.
-Russia's categorical stance that it will not be sitting on the fences if the US goes ahead with its regime change policy over Iran has thickened the plot.
-Likewise, China's growing concerns over energy security and its quest to keep the Straits of Hormuz navigable, at any cost, will sooner than later drag it into the warzone.
+Russia's categorical stance that it will not sit on the fence if the US goes ahead with its regime change policy over Iran has thickened the plot.
+Likewise, China's growing concerns over energy security and its quest to keep the Straits of Hormuz navigable, at any cost, will sooner or later drag it into the warzone.

 Iran, nonetheless, is unrelenting and has taken on the Gulf monarchies with a bang.
-The strikes at the US embassy in Riyadh and an airbase in Bahrain as well as missile attacks on Kuwait and the UAE have drastically altered the security mosaic of these Arab states that once prided on serenity and stability.
+The strikes at the US embassy in Riyadh and an airbase in Bahrain, as well as missile attacks on Kuwait and the UAE, have drastically altered the security mosaic of these Arab states that once prided themselves on serenity and stability.
 A consolation for Tehran is the rise of Hezbollah like a phoenix to marshal a parallel duel with the Jewish state in the plains of Lebanon.

 COMMENTS